swt30/waterworlds-paper/waterworlds.md

 ---
 # Document properties
-title: Effects of temperature-dependent interiors on water-rich super-Earth radii
+title: "In hot water: Effects of temperature dependent interiors on the radii of water-rich super-Earths"
 short-title: Thermal effects in super-Earth interiors
 author:
     - name: Scott Thomas